FernVR/quiz-game/README.md

 ## Further Testing

+* I did a lot of testing during the process of creating this game, mostly the game itself as well as all the links and buttons.
+I did the majority of testing before adding the current design, to ensure the game was fully functional before moving forward with anything.
+This included the selectAnswer function and the enterName function, to make sure everything was working correctly and the Javascript was operational.

 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.

 * The website was viewed and tested on a variety of devices such as Desktop, Laptop, iPhone 10, iPhone 12, iPhone 14 Pro and iPad Pro.